-- Place gingersnaps in the bowl of a food processor and process until they are crushed into a fine crumb.
-You should end up with about 3 cups of ginger snap crumbs.
+- Place the ginger snaps in the bowl of a food processor and process until they are crushed into a fine crumb.
+You should end up with about 2 ⅓ cups of ginger snap crumbs.
 Add 5 tablespoons sugar and pulse to combine.
-Pour in melted butter and pulse until well combined.
+Pour in the melted butter and pulse until well combined.
 Transfer the mixture to an ungreased 13- x 9-inch baking dish and use your hands to pat it down into a firm, even layer.

 - Bake for 10 to 12 minutes, or just until crust is fragrant.
-Remove from oven and cool completely before adding layers.
+Remove from the oven and cool completely before adding the layers.

-- Add cream cheese, 1/4 cup sugar, and 2 tablespoons milk to a large mixing bowl and beat with an electric mixer until well combined.
-Add 1 cup whipped topping and mix again for about a minute until combined.
+- Add the cream cheese, ¼ cup sugar, and 2 tablespoons milk to a large mixing bowl and beat with an electric mixer until well combined.
+Add 1 cup whipped topping (reserve remaining whipped topping for top layer) and mix again for about a minute until combined.
 Use an offset or rubber spatula to spread the mixture evenly over the completely cooled crust.

 - In a large, clean mixing bowl, whisk pumpkin, dry pudding mixes, pumpkin pie spice, cinnamon, and remaining 2 cups milk for about 2 minutes or until well combined.
 Spread over cream cheese layer.

 - Top with remaining whipped topping and carefully spread it out over the top of the pumpkin layer.
 Cover and refrigerate overnight.
 Sprinkle with crushed ginger snaps and chopped walnuts before serving.